ionanicleoid/Moodbot/README.md

+#The Full Source code downloaded from Bot Framework Composer is found in CoreWithLanguage_1_export.zip Files have been uploaded from this individually but all folders and file are found within this.

+##The following is the readme from Bot Framework Composer:

 # Welcome to your new bot

 This bot project was created using the Core Bot with Azure Language Understanding template, and contains support for a base set of conversational flows.